FStilwell/0_Flicker_Fusion_Threshold/README.md

 ## 1. Abstract

 This is a project for the 2020 Embedded Systems class at WelTec.
 The purpose of this project is to construct a prototype of an embedded system to determine the frequency of a person's subjective flicker fusion threshold.
 I constructed this project on a breadboard with a Teensy 3.2 development board, push button, and a 10kOhm potentiometer.
 The program allows the user to scroll through frequencies of a flickering LED until they find their subjective flicker fusion threshold, where they can press the pushbutton to display their chosen frequency on the serial monitor.
-The flicker frequency was verified using a SerialPlot program and it was found that at frequencies; 25.24Hz and 57.22Hz, the error between the programs frequencies and measured frequencies were -0.95% and 0.05% respectively.
+The flicker frequency was verified using a SerialPlot program and it was found that at frequencies; 25.24Hz and 57.22Hz, the error between the program's frequencies and measured frequencies were -0.95% and 0.05% respectively.
 However, it is unknown exactly how accurate the frequencies were without an oscilloscope.
 I believe the purpose of this project was fulfilled.
 A video demonstration for this system can be found [here](https://youtu.be/JD2qBTWrE_s).

 ## 2. Introduction

 The purpose of this project is to construct a prototype of an embedded system to determine the frequency of a person's subjective flicker fusion threshold.
 "The flicker fusion threshold, or flicker fusion rate, is a concept in the psychophysics of vision.
 It is defined as the frequency at which an intermittent light stimulus appears to be completely steady to the average human observer" (Wikipedia, 2003).

-The system prototype I contructed is based off of a Teensy 3.2 microcontroller, which is breadboarded along with a push button and 10kohm potentiometer.
+The system prototype I contructed is based off of a Teensy 3.2 development board, which is breadboarded along with a push button and 10kohm potentiometer.
 When uploaded, the program blinks the teensy's in-built LED with a 50% duty-cycle.
-The frequency of the blinking LED is proportional to the position of the potentiometer wiper, starting at the lowest frequency.
+The period of the blinking LED is proportional to the position of the potentiometer wiper, starting at the lowest frequency.
 Once the user finds the frequency at which they cannot see blinking, they press the pushbutton.
-This will output a message to a serial monitor showing the chosen frequency, and a prompt to press the button to return to adjusting the frequency.
+This will output a message to a serial monitor showing the chosen frequency, and a prompt them to press the button to return to adjusting the frequency.

-The system uses the teensy's built-in LED because I did not have the right components, nor a multimeter to check the resistors' values I did have.
+The system uses the teensy's built-in LED because I did not have the right components, nor a multimeter to check the resistors' values I that did have.
 This report will include a demonstration of how I would calculate the current-limiting resistor value for the LED to compensate.

 The program was created initially in several smaller programs to prove functionalities; debouncing the button with an external interrupt, mapping the potentiometer analogue to digital (ADC) reading to a certain range, and mapping the ADC reading to the LED blink frequency.
 The frequency was tested using a serial plotter to plot the wavform.